Madness (Muse song): Music video

 The "Madness" music video was uploaded to Muse's YouTube channel on 5 September 2012.
 This video saw the second collaboration between the band and director Anthony Mandler, who previously directed the music video for "Neutron Star Collision (Love Is Forever)".
-It was edited by Jacquelyn London.
+Jacquelyn London edited it.
 The director of photography was David Devlin.
 The video was filmed on the Red Line platform at Los Angeles Union Station.
 The two main characters are played by models Erin Wasson and Max Silberman.

 Release and reception

 "Madness" was released as a download on 20 August 2012, with an accompanying lyric video for the song being uploaded shortly after.
 NME described the song as "taking the defining noise of 'bass music' and using it to create slinky, soft rock sex music."
 The track review goes on to call it a brilliant single and states that Muse have "tamed the shark" following their declaration that Muse had jumped the shark with "Survival".
 Diffuser.fm noted that the single "doesn't sound like the Muse that established itself as one of the world's biggest rock bands" but that "the unusual blend of sounds works far better than it probably should", giving the track 8/10.

 Rolling Stone stated that the single sees Muse "swap bombastic bass brutality with wubby subtleties as Matthew Bellamy croons over a surprisingly gentle pop track."
-Radio Times described it as "George Michael's "Faith" underwater".
+Radio Times described it as "George Michael's ‘Faith’ underwater".
 In a negative review of the song, Robert Myers of The Village Voice wrote that "the band's U2 imitation has finally caught up to Achtung Baby and Zooropa".
 He further added that Muse "gets the surface details right but lacks the emotional and intellectual foundation to get at their inspiration's essence."
 Rolling Stone named the song the 37th best song of 2012.
 Chris Martin of Coldplay described the single as "Muse's best song yet".
+Jesse Quin of Keane stated that the single "has completely restored my faith in British music".

 "Madness" spent 19 weeks at the summit of Billboard's Alternative Songs chart, making it the longest running number-one song on the chart, beating the previous record of 18 weeks set by Foo Fighters' "The Pretender".
 The record was later broken again by Portugal.
 The Man's "Feel It Still" in 2017, which spent 20 weeks at the number-one spot.
 "Madness" was nominated for Best Rock Song at the 2013 Grammy Awards, but lost to "Lonely Boy" by the Black Keys.